ColinGilbert/polyvox/documentation/tutorial1.rst

 .. sourcecode:: c++

-	#include "PolyVoxCore/CubicSurfaceExtractorWithNormals.h"
+	#include "PolyVox/CubicSurfaceExtractor.h"
-	#include "PolyVoxCore/MarchingCubesSurfaceExtractor.h"
+	#include "PolyVox/MarchingCubesSurfaceExtractor.h"
-	#include "PolyVoxCore/SurfaceMesh.h"
+	#include "PolyVox/Mesh.h"
-	#include "PolyVoxCore/SimpleVolume.h"
+	#include "PolyVox/RawVolume.h"

 The most fundamental construct when working with PolyVox is that of the volume.
 This is represented by the :polyvox:`RawVolume` class which stores a 3D grid of voxels.
 Our basic example application creates a volume with the following line of code:

 .. sourcecode:: c++

-	SimpleVolume<uint8_t> volData(PolyVox::Region(Vector3DInt32(0,0,0), Vector3DInt32(63, 63, 63)));
+	RawVolume<uint8_t> volData(PolyVox::Region(Vector3DInt32(0, 0, 0), Vector3DInt32(63, 63, 63)));

-As can be seen, the SimpleVolume class is templated upon the voxel type.
-This means it is straightforward to create a volume of integers, floats, or a custom voxel type (see the :polyvox:`SimpleVolume documentation <PolyVox::SimpleVolume>` for more details).
+As can be seen, the RawVolume class is templated upon the voxel type.
+This means it is straightforward to create a volume of integers, floats, or a custom voxel type (see the :polyvox:`RawVolume documentation <PolyVox::RawVolume>` for more details).
 In this particular case we have created a volume in which each voxel is of type `uint8_t` which is an unsigned 8-bit integer.

 Next, we set some of the voxels in the volume to be 'solid' in order to create a large sphere in the centre of the volume.
 We do this with the following function call: